stanford-crfm/levanter/docs/Blog-Post.md

 2. Scalable: Levanter is designed to scale to large models, and to be able to train on a variety of hardware, including GPUs and TPUs.
 3. Reproducible: Levanter is bitwise deterministic, meaning that the same configuration will always produce the same results, even in the face of preemption and resumption.

-Today, we're releasing the first version of Levanter, along with [tutorials](https://colab.research.google.com/drive/1TiTcQQ4V5mopbgCu1SVl-oqJtXn7rFnC) and checkpoints for a number of models, including new architectures, on our [Hugging Face Hub](https://huggingface.co/stanford-crfm) page.
+Today, we're releasing the Levanter v1.0, along with [tutorials](https://colab.research.google.com/drive/1TiTcQQ4V5mopbgCu1SVl-oqJtXn7rFnC) and checkpoints for a number of models, including new architectures, on our [Hugging Face Hub](https://huggingface.co/stanford-crfm) page.

 We hope that Levanter will be useful to the community, and we welcome contributions and feedback.
 Please join us on [GitHub](https://github.com/stanford-crfm/levanter)